 Den has often experienced periods of low mood and anxiety throughout his adult life and has been diagnosed with moderate to severe depression on a number of occasions, particularly when dealing with his sight loss.

 Den is a passionate advocate for equality in all areas of society and, following the completion of an education and training college course in 2018, Den is now delivering training for Toucan Diversity on the subject of Invisible Disabilities.
+He has recently completed a TQUK level 3 course in Education and Training.
+His accreditation was funded by The Partnership Foundation.

 To clearly define what constitutes an invisible disability and use statistics to compare their frequency to seen disabilities.